pflooky/open-data-contract-standard/docs/standard.md

 | description.limitations | Limitations      | No       | Technical, compliance, and legal limitations for using the data.                         |
 | description.usage       | Usage            | No       | How to use the data.                                                                     |

 ## Schema
-This section describes the dataset and the schema of the data contract.
+This section describes the schema of the data contract.
 It is the support for data quality, which is detailed in the next section.
+Schema supports both a business representation of

-### Example
+### Examples

+#### Complete schema

 ```YAML
 schema: